Add gestures

 const scaleImage = useSharedValue(imageSize);

 Creating a shared value using the useSharedValue() hook has many advantages.
-It helps to mutate a piece of data and allows running animations based on the current value.
-A shared value can be accessed and modified using the .value property.
-It will scale the initial value of scaleImage so that when a user double-taps the sticker, it scales to twice its original size.
-To do this, we will create an object and call it doubleTap.
-This object will use the Gesture.Tap() to animate the transition while scaling the sticker image.
-The numberOfTaps method determines how many taps are required.
+It helps to mutate data and runs animations based on the current value.
+We can access and modify the shared value using the .value property.
+We'll create a doubleTap object to scale the initial value and use Gesture.Tap() to animate the transition while scaling the sticker image.
+To determine the number of taps required, we'll add numberOfTaps().

-Create the following object in the <EmojiSticker> component:
+Create the following object in the EmojiSticker component:

 const doubleTap = Gesture.Tap()